cloe-org/cloelib/README.md

 pip install ."[camb,hmcode2020emu,comet-emu, mgclassy]"
 ```

-**Note:** We do not offer installation support for `PBJ`, `CLASS` and `mgclass`.
+**Note:** We do not offer installation support for `PBJ`, `CLASS`.
 For installation instructions, please refer to the official documentation of each package.

 To work with the latest stable release of the code, move to the latest tag by typing: